nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 ```

 `Suphle\Contracts\Services\CallInterceptors\ServiceErrorCatcher` can be summarized as an OOP wrapper for the classic `try-catch` programming construct but with lesser keystrokes, actual error reporting, not having to think about or enforce wrapping all calls to such services in a try-catch, etc.

+#### Intercepting PHP 8 classes

+##### Never return type

+Since PHP doesn't have generics yet, return value for `ServiceErrorCatcher::failureState` is untyped.
+But for consistency, it should correspond to whatever type the erring method would've return on successful execution.
+This means such methods are prohibited from having `void` or PHP 8's `never` return type, as they will interfer with an alternate result being returned on its behalf.

+##### Readonly modifier

+When using this decorator, as well as all others that extend from it, if the class has constructor promoted properties, those properties cannot use the signature `protected readonly`.
+They can only be `private readonly`, or the `readonly` keyword removed if the `protected` visibility must be present.
+This happens because the proxifier will try to reset the properties when they're protected but will be unable to do so since they're readonly.
+When they're private, it uses those on the original class.

 ### Mutative database decorators